shaharduany/e-store-old/README.md

 # EShop Project

 This project is a single-page, ecommerce-store, web-application with a React frontend and Node.JS backend, MongoDB NoSQL database.
+It is the graduation project of the Fullstack Web Developer course of ITSafe college.

 ## Features:
 1. User Database - Login and registeration with encrypted passwords in a NoSQL database.